Chart Color Schemes

 Miranda - Yowie Bay has a typical household mix, with a fairly typical median household size

 Family households account for 70.0% of all households, including 32.4% couples with children, 25.8% couples without children, and 10.7% single parent families.
 Non-family households constitute the remaining 30.0%, with lone person households at 27.1% and group households comprising 2.9%.
-The median household size is 2.5 people, which aligns with the Greater Sydney average.
+The median household size is 2.5 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households